tetracorp/k240/docs/_posts/2020-02-29-development.md

 K240 was criticized by some reviewers for its complexity and unorthodox user interface.
-[It appears](https://www.youtube.com/watch?v=aD6d0cH0nNA&t=14m23s) that some copies of the game included a flyer advertising a 30-minute tutorial video for K240, recorded by Graeme Ing.
+[It appears](https://www.youtube.com/watch?v=aD6d0cH0nNA&t=14m23s) that some copies of the game included a flyer advertising a 30-minute tutorial video for K240, with commentary by Graeme Ing.
+It cost £4.50 including P&P and was recorded on C180 VHS tape.
+It's unknown how many copies were sold, if any, making this a rare artifact, perhaps a lost one.

 Unlike _Utopia_, K240 did not receive an expansion disk, and the finished release did not include an option to load an optional scenario disk.